Rick's Free Auto Repair Advice

 Don’t lose the valve stem cap.
 Put it in your pocket

-The valve cap isn’t just for looks, it a critical part of the tire valve because it keeps dirt out of the tire valve.
+The valve cap isn’t just for looks; it is a critical part of the tire valve because it keeps dirt out of the tire valve.
 Plus, if the cap is metal, it’s often a critical part of the tire pressure sensor’s antenna.
-If your car or truck came with a metal cap, do NOT replace it with a plastic style.
+If your car or truck comes with a metal cap, do NOT replace it with a plastic style.

 Step 2 Position the tire pressure gauge